 1950: Buffett applies for admission to Harvard Business School and is turned down.
 He eventually enrolls at Columbia after learning that Ben Graham and David Dodd, two well-known security analysts, are professors.

 1951: Warren discovers Graham is on the board of GEICO insurance.
-He takes a train to Washington, D.C., and knocks on the door of its headquarters until a janitor lets him in.
-After asking if anyone is working, he finds a man on the sixth floor, who ends up being high up in the company.
-They talk for hours while Warren questions him on the business and insurance in general.
+On a Saturday morning, he takes a train to Washington, D.C., and knocks on the door of its headquarters until a janitor lets him in.
+After asking if anyone is working, he finds Lorimer Davison, an executive at GEICO.
+They talk for four hours while Warren questions him on the business and insurance in general.
 After their discussion, Buffet is so excited about GEICO, that the following Monday he spends 65 percent of his $20,000 savings to purchase GEICO stock, which eventually grows into a huge fortune.

-- Buffett takes a Dale Carnegie public speaking course.
-Using what he learned, he began to teach a night class at the University of Nebraska, "Investment Principles".
-The students were twice his age, as he was only 21 at the time.
+Buffett takes a Dale Carnegie public speaking course.
+Using what he learned, he begins teaching a night class at the University of Nebraska, "Investment Principles."
+The students are twice his age, as he is only 21.

 1954: Ben Graham calls Warren and offers him a job at his partnership, the Graham-Newman Corporation, an investment firm.
 Buffett's starting salary is $12,000 a year.

 1956: Graham retires and folds up his partnership.
 Since leaving college six years earlier, Warren's personal savings have grown from $9,800 to over $140,000.

-- The same year, the Buffett family returns home to Omaha.
-On May 1, Warren creates Buffett Associates, Ltd. Seven family members and friends put in a total of $105,000.
-Buffett himself invests only $100.
+The same year, the Buffett family returns home to Omaha.
+On May 1, Warren creates Buffett Associates, Ltd. Seven family members and friends contribute a total of $105,000, while Buffett invests only $100.
 He's now running his own partnership, and will never again work for anyone else.
 Over the course of the year, he opens two additional partnerships, eventually bringing the number under his management to three.
 Years later, they will all be consolidated into one.

 1957: Buffett adds two more partnerships to his collection.
 He is now managing five investment partnerships from his home.

-- With Susan about to have her third child, Warren purchases a five-bedroom, stucco house on Farnam street.
-It cost $31,500.
+With Susan about to have her third child, Warren purchases a five-bedroom, stucco house on Farnam Street for $31,500.

 1959: Warren is introduced to Charlie Munger, who will eventually become the Vice Chairman of Berkshire Hathaway and an integral part of the company's success.
 The two get along immediately.

 1960: Warren asks one of his partners, a doctor, to find 10 other doctors who will be willing to invest $10,000 each in his partnership.
-Eventually, 11 doctors agreed to invest.
+Eventually, 11 doctors agree to invest.

-1961: With the partnerships now worth millions, Buffett made his first one million dollar investment in a windmill manufacturing company.
+1961: With the partnerships now worth millions, Buffett makes his first one million dollar investment in a windmill manufacturing company.

 1962: Buffett returns to New York with Susie for a few weeks to raise capital from his old acquaintances.
 During the trip, he picks up a few partners and several hundred thousand dollars.

-- In the same year, Buffett consults Munger on Dempster, the windmill manufacturing company.
+In the same year, Buffett consults Munger on Dempster, the windmill manufacturing company.
 Munger recommends Harry Bottle to Warren, a move that would turn out to be very profitable.
-Bottle cut costs, laid-off workers, and caused the company to generate cash.
+Bottle cuts costs, lays off workers, and causes the company to generate cash.

 1963: Buffett sells Dempster for three times the amount he invested.
 The nearly worthless company had built a portfolio of stocks worth over two million alone during the time of Buffett's investment.